 Steve lived ten years in Hawaii where he was involved in marine conservation programs, taught naturalist training programs, and researched and swam with humpback whales regularly.
-He is the Director of Scientific Communications for the world’s longest ongoing wild whale research project, the Center for Whale Studies, working towards the protection of the endangered humpback since 1975.
-Steve has observed over fifty of the world’s eighty whale, dolphin and porpoise species in the wild.
+He was the Director of Scientific Communications for the Center for Whale Studies, a long-term whale research project working for the protection of the humpback whale.
+Steve has observed more than fifty of the world’s whale, dolphin and porpoise species in the wild.

-Steve earned a master’s degree in natural resource management from Stockholm University, investigating the social-ecological resilience of a high Arctic town for his thesis.
-He holds an international teaching certificate from the University of Cambridge and European Council of International Schools, and a marine science certificate from the University of Hawaii.
+Steve holds a master’s degree in natural resource management from the Stockholm Resilience Centre at Stockholm University, an international teaching certificate from the University of Cambridge and European Council of International Schools, and a marine science certificate from the University of Hawaii.
 Steve concurrently studied behavioral biology at the University of Pennsylvania and business at the Wharton School.
 He wisely abandoned a business career early on to pursue his passion - exploring and pondering the workings of the natural world.

 Join us for updates, insider reports & special offers.